 Additional programs supported by Co-op Staff:

 This program is financially supported by Lens Crafters.
 Lens Crafters has been partnering with the Cambridge Self-Help Food Bank dedicated to restoring and preserving clear vision to those in need.
 Individuals who need glasses and have no eye coverage elsewhere will receive a referral letter from the co-op staff for free glasses/eye exam from Lens Crafters.

 This programs offers co-op members and community members the opportunity to make crafts in a group environment.
-This group meets twice per month and the crafts that are made are donated back to the co-op program for sale.
-All revenues are put back into the craft program.
+This group meets every Wednesdays from 1 pm – 3 pm.
+The crafts made are donated back to the co-op program for sale and the revenues are put back into the craft program.
 A community volunteer hosts and oversees the group sessions.

 Offered twice per year, six ½ day workshops are offered to individuals interested in taking on Mentor roles within the food bank.
 Mentors are assigned specific roles and provide leadership to other co-op members volunteering within the food bank.